 Despite this, there has been a tendency in mainframe testing to wait to test until the very end, when all the code is done, and to follow a waterfall approach to releasing, instead of an agile one.

-By shifting towards a more modern testing approach, where testing takes place earlier and more frequently in the release cycle, the number of defects found at the end of the cycle is lowered, which in turn lowers costs and reduces risk - something that is imperative during an economic downturn.
+By shifting towards a more modern testing approach, where testing takes place earlier and more frequently in the release cycle, the number of defects found at the end of the cycle is lowered, which in turn lowers costs and reduces risk.

 Shift left testing is such an approach, and goes hand in hand with DevOps and agile methodologies.
 Shift left testing involves testing earlier, or, as the name implies, shifting testing to the left on the project timeline.